AlexWinder/address-book/README.md

 - `DB_SERVER` should be set to the IP address or hostname of your database server.
 If this is on the same server that the codebase is in then typically this would be `127.0.0.1`.
 - `DB_USER` should be set to the user which you created for access to the database.
-- `DB_USER` should be set the password for the user which you created.
+- `DB_PASS` should be set the password for the user which you created.
 - `DB_NAME` should be set to `address_book`, if you used the default set up.
 - `SITE_URL` should be the FQDN of the address of the server.